First on WOAY: Man Involved in Wyoming Co. Beating Also Facing Charges for Engaging in Sexual Acts With Teen

 Allen is 27 years old and the victim was 13.

 The incident was investigated by police on March 25.
-No word on what charges Allen is facing.
+The prosecuting attorney says Allen has been charged with 3rd degree sexual assault.

 Comments